onumtiger/MemeGenerator/finalproject/project_README.md

 ## TODO

-- guide to MongoDB setup (mongod, mongo...)
+- guide to MongoDB setup (run mongod before, no need to also run mongo again then...
+I think?
+Yes?
+Maybe?)
 - ...